Aldo Gentilini: His painting

-His painting captures the moments, small moments that we try to hold back, nuances of the soul, sensations that remain in a sign, in a hatch that vaguely recalls Mirò with the decomposition of Picasso, Braque and Lager.
+His painting captures the moments, nuances of the soul, sensations that remain in a sign, in a hatch that vaguely recalls Miró with the decomposition of Picasso, Braque and Léger.
 It captures a characteristic of art and Fauvism (thus recalling Matisse) which suggests feelings and moods through the subjective and anti-naturalistic use of colors.
 His paintings are characterized by bright colors, strident and violent colors, developed in almost cubist compositions, in which the fillings of pure color create a dialectic that is projected out of the canvas, expressing the artist's moods in a genuine way, often of pain and despair, responding in color in the joy of living, a mystical and spiritual tension towards God who wants to communicate to the whole world.
-His pictorial sign is fast, decisive, like his gestures, essential and urgent, expressed characters expressed through the use of guaches and acrylic colors.
+His pictorial sign is fast, decisive, like his gestures, essential and urgent, expressed characters expressed through the use of gouaches and acrylic colors.

 He was very innovative in fact for his time, dedicating himself to painting with great transport, preferring the oil technique without neglecting the use of acrylic colors that date back to the years spent in Portud (Courmayeur), years where his sensitivity led him to observe and protect animals (like St. Francis) and take on the frog as a symbol of man.
 Thus he founded the Sect of the Ranists.

 Painting and sculpture are the means of reaching mystically a revelation of the divine.

-It was very prolific and had its heyday around the 1970s when his fame spanned regional borders to Switzerland.
+He was very prolific and had his heyday around the 1970s when his fame spanned regional borders to Switzerland.

 Some evidence of his art can also be found in the frescoes and stained glass windows of the church of Santa Giulietta S. Colombano in Pavia, where his abstract figurative tale is made of lights, colors of spaces and rhythms.